-By the Numbers
+By The Numbers

-As I mentioned above, I have had other guns just fit my hand better out of the box.
-That being said, the newer generations of Glocks do a great job of fitting a wide variety of hand shapes.
+As I mentioned above, I have had other guns that just fit my hand better out of the box.
+That said, the newer generations of Glocks do a great job of fitting a wide variety of hand shapes.
 And for those who are left-handed, the Glock can be converted to suit you!

 As much as I like Glocks, I have to be honest.
-They aren’t as attractive to me aesthetically, as say a 1911.
+They aren’t as attractive to me aesthetically as, say, a 1911.
 However, they are terribly functional, and that is an aesthetic in and of itself.
 Function > Form.

-While I have not seen MSRP on these models yet, I feel like Glock does a great job with creating value.
+While I have not seen MSRP on these models yet, I feel like Glock does a great job of creating value.
 If performance and all other aspects are the same, the price of these guns is incredibly competitive compared to other companies.

 I use my tools professionally and think any advantage I can gain in a possible gunfight is an investment worth making!

 Irrespective of your position on Glocks, these models are some of the best offerings in the Glock lineup.
 Many of the features seen on these models are a direct result of Glock’s watching the aftermarket and seeing what customers want.